 As with the Housing Strategy, the Implementation Plan deliberately focuses on actions, interventions and analysis where working at Greater Manchester level potentially adds value.
 The Implementation Plan therefore does not seek to capture the huge amount of work being done around Greater Manchester at district and neighbourhood level by local authorities and other partners.
 It captures activity already underway, as well as new lines of work to be commenced in coming months, and rates activity based on progress.

-It is intended to maintain a six-monthly reporting cycle for the Implementation Plan, with updates taken to the Greater Manchester Planning and Housing Commission.
+The Implementation Plan is updated on a six-monthly reporting cycle, with updates taken to the Greater Manchester Planning and Housing Commission.

 Greater Manchester Housing Vision

 A Greater Manchester Vision for Housing has been approved by the Mayor and our ten councils and sets out our ambitions for change and tackling the housing crisis.
-The Vision provides a framework for our forthcoming Greater Manchester Housing Strategy which will be published later in the year.
+The Vision provides a framework for the Greater Manchester Housing Strategy which was published in 2019.